 The importer’s obligations in the EU

 The most popular medical gloves are made of nitrile, i.e. synthetic rubber.
-Disposable nitrile gloves can be divided into industrial and medical grade.
+Disposable nitrile gloves can be divided into industrial and medical grades.
 Depending on their intended use, gloves require other tests and compliance with relevant standards.

-First of all, you must have CE certification for all medical grade disposable gloves imported from China.
+First of all, you must have CE certification for all medical-grade disposable gloves imported from China.

 Medical gloves made of nitrile must meet compliance with the EN test and safety requirements.
 Disposable medical gloves must comply with EN 455.
 The standard specifies requirements and testing of gloves for freedom from leaks, physical properties, biological evaluation, and determination of shelf life.
-Such gloves can be used for medical applications like healthcare, dentistry, pharmaceuticals.
+Such gloves can be used for medical applications like healthcare, dentistry, and pharmaceuticals.
 Protective gloves against chemicals and micro-organisms must comply with EN 374: